<< Return to previous page

 See Disallowance Alert for a complete list of notices of motion to disallow (and outcomes)

-- Clerk’s documents were tabled [legislative instruments and other documents required by statute to be tabled
+- Clerk’s documents were tabled [legislative instruments and other documents required by statute to be tabled, including Governor-General’s Proclamations]

-Senator Birmingham gave a notice of motion to require documents relating to Australia Network tenders to be tabled–no later than noon on 18 July 2011.
+Senator Cormann gave a notice of motion to require the tabling of documents relating to act of grace payments by no later than 12.00 pm on 23 August 2011 .

 Matter of public importance discussed